Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → PDF

-from the preferences panel to config export options for PDF file, it provide options like:
+from the preferences panel to configure export options for PDF files.
+Provided options are:

-Set paper size (A4, A5, etc) or custom size, and page margins.
+Set paper size (A4, A5, etc) or custom size, and page margins as shown below:

-You could choose another theme applied for exported PDF in preferences panel → Export → PDF.
-By default, current theme will be used.
+You can choose another theme to be applied for exported PDF’s in the preferences panel → Export → PDF.
+By default, the current theme will be used.

 If you only want to make small changes, there’s no need to specify new themes for PDF export, you can simply add @media print { /* your css code */}